evanwappel/conference_central/README.md

 Ideally, create the session as a child of the conference.
 Explaination of design choices:

-"""Explain in a couple of paragraphs your design choices for session and speaker implementation:
+*Explain in a couple of paragraphs your design choices for session and speaker implementation:

 	I decided to create the session objects in a similar fashion to the conference objects, using the endpoint structure and functions to add data to the datastore.
 The main difference is that the session needs to be a child of the conference.